 For house name or building name changes or adding a house name to your address, please fill in our online form and pay.

-The fee to rename a property is £100.
+- The fee to change a house name is £125

 Please take the following conditions into account if you are thinking about renaming your property:

 - You cannot replace a number with a name and the postal number must still be clearly displayed on the property.
 The Royal Mail will not show the name of a property on the public version of their postal address file if it has an official postal number and you should therefore just always quote the postal number of your address on request.